Annual Governance Statement 2021-22

 In discharging these overall responsibilities, the council is responsible for making proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

 The council has in place a Local Code of Governance which is consistent with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA) / Society of Local Authority Chief Executives (SOLACE) Framework ‘Delivering Good Governance in Local Government’.
-This was approved by members in 2017/18 and is subject to annual review (A copy of the current local code is available on the council’s website, along with a detailed assessment of how the council is meeting the governance requirements therein).
+This was originally approved by members in 2017/18 and is subject to annual review (A copy of the current local code is available on the council’s website, along with a detailed assessment of how the council is meeting the governance requirements therein).
 This statement explains how the council has conducted the review of the effectiveness of these governance arrangements and summarises how good governance has been delivered in accordance with these principles.
 It also meets the requirements of regulation 6 of the Accounts and Audit Regulations 2015 in relation to the publication and the approval of an annual governance statement.

 2. The purpose of the governance framework